Lieutenant general (United States): Retirement

 Other than voluntary retirement, the statute sets a number of mandates for retirement.
 Lieutenant generals must retire after 38 years of service unless appointed for promotion or reappointed to grade to serve longer.
 Otherwise, all general officers must retire the month after their 64th birthday.
 However, the Secretary of Defense can defer a three-star officer's retirement until the officer's 66th birthday and the president can defer it until the officer's 68th birthday.

 General officers typically retire well in advance of the statutory age and service limits, so as not to impede the upward career mobility of their juniors.
 Since there is a finite number of three-star slots available to each service, typically one officer must leave office before another can be promoted.
 Maintaining a three-star rank is a game of musical chairs; once an officer vacates a position bearing that rank, they have 60 days to be appointed or reappointed to a position of equal or higher importance or involuntarily retire.
 Historically, officers leaving three-star positions were allowed to revert to their permanent two-star ranks to mark time in lesser jobs until statutory retirement, but now such officers are expected to retire immediately to avoid obstructing the promotion flow.

 History

+During the Quasi War with France, President John Adams promoted George Washington to lieutenant general to celebrate his service in the American Revolution.
+The rank of lieutenant general would not be awarded to an active American military commander until Ulysses S. Grant was promoted sixty years later during the American Civil War, to recognize his position as commander of all Union armies.

 On February 28, 1855, President Franklin Pierce nominated Winfield Scott to be breveted lieutenant general, effective March 29, 1847, as an honor for his capture Veracruz and San Juan de Ulúa, during the Mexican–American War.

 The grade was re-established by a vote in House of Representatives on 1 February 1864, with 96 for and 41 against.
 On June 1, 1888, the rank was merged with General of the Army and discontinued.